 No liability shall be enforceable against the city upon any contract not supported by previous appropriation, nor shall the city be liable for any service, material or supplies furnished to the city or any department, office or division thereof, the financial requirements of which are to be met out of the proceeds of taxes or of any other funds controlled by the council, unless the council shall previously have made the appropriation therefor.
 In the event that contracts are made to extend over a period longer than one year and are to be met from current receipts of the city, it shall be lawful for the council to make appropriations sufficient to answer the requirements of any such contracts for only one (1) year, and the contract shall be legal and binding upon the city notwithstanding no appropriation has been made for the ensuing years over which it is to be operative, and it shall be the duty of the council to make appropriations from year to year as required for the purpose of the contracts.
-The obligations of the city under the contracts shall not be considered to be part of the indebtedness of the city.
-The continuing contracts shall not be legal unless authorized by a vote of eight (8) members of the council.
+The obligations of the city under the contracts shall not be legal unless authorized by a vote of eight (8) members of the council.